-- Place a mirror flat on the countertop where you will be working with your lenses - Place the contact lens between the index and middle fingers of your right hand. - Place 2-3 drops of multipurpose solution in the bowl of the lens before insertion - Place the second finger of your left hand on the middle of your upper lid and press upward firmly. - Place the ring finger of the right hand on your lower lid and press downward firmly. - Look into the mirror as though looking through the contact lens.
-You will later learn to do this without a mirror.
+- Place a mirror flat on the countertop where you will be working with your lenses. - Place the contact lens between the index and middle fingers of your right hand. - Place 2-3 drops of multipurpose solution in the bowl of the lens before insertion - With your free hand, place a finger on the middle of your upper lid to hold lid open, and pull upward firmly. - Place the ring finger of the other hand on your lower lid and press downward firmly. - Look into the mirror as though looking through the contact lens.
+You will later learn to do this without a mirror. - Slowly move your hand to advance the forefinger with the contact lens towards the cornea until the lens touches your cornea.
+Pause and then release the lids. - After release of the lids, close your eye softly for a few seconds. - Repeat for your left eye.